Asian Money Matters: Artificial Intelligence

 A Note of Caution

 One thing AI has in common with humans is that it also makes mistakes.
-It can forget prompts, misinterpret questions, make assumptions, or fail to explore all possibilities.
+It can forget prompts, misinterpret questions, and mix data from past prompts with current prompts, make assumptions, or fail to explore all possibilities.
 It is therefore important to be cautious - AI’s growth rate is faster than the regulations that are needed to safe guard users.

 AI can provide incorrect tax or ISA guidance